harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-concepts.md

 ### Demo: Set Up a CI Pipeline

 Here's a an end-to-end demo that shows how to set up a CI pipeline and run a build.
-You can go through this workflow yourself in the [CI Tutorial](ci-pipeline-quickstart.md) or [Get started for free with the fasted CI on the planet](https://developer.harness.io/tutorials/build-code/fastest-ci).
+You can go through this workflow yourself in the [CI Tutorial](ci-pipeline-quickstart.md) or [Get started for free with the fastest CI on the planet](https://developer.harness.io/tutorials/build-code/fastest-ci).

 <!-- Video:
 https://harness-1.wistia.com/medias/rpv5vwzpxz-->